 - 1 lb ground meat (beef, turkey, or alternative)

-- 12 oz arrabiata pasta sauce
+- 12 oz arrabiata pasta sauce (or your favorite)

 - 3 cloves fresh grated garlic